 “I call heaven and earth to record this day against you, that I have set before you life and death, blessing and cursing: therefore choose life, that both thou and thy seed may live.”
 Deuteronomy 30:19 KJV

-I do not think that there’s genuinely someone who seeks for death knowingly or with an understanding of what death is and pursue it.
-Those of us who have come to the truth that there’s no life outside of God, I am convinced we all seek to be free from the condemnation of the world and to live the promise of the gift of God which is mentioned in Romans 8:1-2
+Furthermore, he who has submitted himself to this truth: there’s no life outside of God, I am convinced we all seek to be free from the condemnation of the world and to live the promise of the gift of God which is declared in Romans 8:1-2

-I do not want you to ignore the specific order of who is no longer in condemnation; it is not:
+I do not want you to ignore the specific description of who is no longer in condemnation; it’s not: